-Daily employee trips are anticipated to be around 40 trips, however the access roadway from highway 29 through Herrington road is well maintained that the additional traffic will not decrease roadway conditions.
+Daily employee trips are anticipated to be around 40-60trips, however the access roadway from highway 29 through Herrington Road is well maintained that the additional traffic will not decrease roadway conditions.
+A traffic study has identified that roadways leading up to Herrington Rd can accommodate up to 1,000 trips per day, and that the proposed increase would not warrant for any improvements.

-Are there any road improvements that would be required?
+• Are there any road improvements that would be required?
 If yes, please provide specs (type of materials and dimensions)

-Access will be improved by applying a 6-inch layer of crushed rock/gravel at 20 ft
+Access will be improved by applying a 6-inch layer of crushed rock/gravel at 20 ft for Herrington Road and the private driveway on the property.